cybercodesage/simple-prompt-generator/README.md

 The generated prompts will be stored in a file located in the `./prompt_files/` directory.
 The filename will include the Main Keywords, Random Keywords, and a timestamp.

-You can modify this template to better suit your project.
+You should modify the sample template files or create new ones to better suit your purpose.